btsimonh/docs/docs/Bluetooth.md

-Bluetooth in Tasmota consists of:
+Bluetooth Low Energy in Tasmota consists of:

 ## ESP8266 or ESP32 via HM-1x or nRF24L01(+)
-This allows for the receiving of BLE advertisments from BLE devices, including "iBeacons" For this style, `#undef USE_BLE_ESP32`
+This allows for the receiving of BLE advertisments from BLE devices, including "iBeacons" For this style,

+`#undef USE_BLE_ESP32`

 ## ESP32 native Bluetooth Low Energy support
 This allows for the receiving of BLE advertisments from BLE devices, including "iBeacons" and BLE sensors, but also for the control of simple BLE devices, providing for reading, writing and receiving notifications.
-For this style, #define USE_BLE_ESP32
+For this style,

+`#define USE_BLE_ESP32`

 Be aware, enabling of the native BLE on ESP32 has an impact on wifi performance.
 Although later SDK helped a bit, expect more lag on the web interface and on MQTT.
-If only controlling BLE devices, then scanning can be disabled, wnhich will minimise wifi impact.
+If only controlling BLE devices, then scanning can be disabled, which will minimise wifi impact.

+This is compiled by default in the Sensors firmware, but you still need to enable it using the web interface `configure BLE` button or setoption115 1.

 !!! info "Presence detection with iBeacons or BLE sensor gateway using HM-1x or nRF24L01(+) peripherals"